 Featured Program: Master of Science in Counseling Psychology (MSCP)

-Duration: 30 months (accelerated options available)
+Duration: 30 months | Accelerated options available

-Format: Fully online, on-campus, or hybrid
+Format: Fully online, hybrid, or campus

 Admissions:

-• Bachelor’s degree (psychology or a related field recommended)
+- Bachelor’s degree (psychology or a related field recommended)

-• Minimum 3.0 GPA is expected
+- Minimum 3.0 GPA is expected

-• Application submittals include official transcripts, two letters of recommendation, and a personal statement
+- Application submittals include official transcripts, two letters of recommendation, and a personal statement

-Hawai’i’s Top 5 Master’s Fields of Study
+Hawaii’s Top Master’s Fields of Study

-What master’s degree fields are most in-demand in Hawai’i?
-Here are five of the top fields for graduate study based on local job demand, return on investment, and Hawai’i’s industry strengths.
+Here are five of the top fields for graduate study based on local job demand, return on investment, and Hawaii’s industry strengths.
 Each offers strong career prospects both in the islands and beyond.
-Online and hybrid formatted programs are often available from Hawai’i universities in all of these areas.

 1. Master of Business Administration (MBA)